 In order to retain federal inmate populations CCA currently manages in the 1,154-bed San Diego Correctional Facility, CCA will be required to construct a new facility in the future at a site it is currently developing.
-The San Diego Correctional Facility is subject to a ground lease with the County of San Diego.
+The existing San Diego Correctional Facility is subject to a ground lease with the County of San Diego.
 Under the provisions of the lease, the facility is divided into different premises whereby, pursuant to an amendment to the ground lease executed in January 2010, ownership of the entire facility reverts to the County upon expiration of the lease on December 31, 2015.
-As of December 31, 2011, CCA has invested approximately \$44.0 million to acquire property, conduct environmental studies, obtain building permits, and complete various other design activities.
+As of December 31, 2012, CCA has invested approximately \$48.7 million to acquire property, conduct environmental studies, obtain building permits, and complete various other design activities related to the new facility.
 CCA has developed plans to build a detention facility and a construction timeline that coincides with the expiration of the ground lease with the County of San Diego.
-CCA currently estimates the total construction cost, inclusive of land and site development costs already incurred, will range from approximately \$142.0 million to \$150.0 million (unaudited).
 CCA plans to use this new facility to house the existing federal inmate populations at the San Diego Correctional Facility.
 However, CCA can provide no assurance that it will be able to retain these inmate populations.